Williams FW22

 The Williams FW22 was the car with which the Williams team competed in the 2000 Formula One World Championship.
-The car was driven by German Ralf Schumacher in his second season with the team and British rookie Jenson Button who replaced Alessandro Zanardi in the team who was dropped after just one season with the Grove outfit (and subsequently returned to CART) following a poor 1999 season.
+The car was driven by German Ralf Schumacher in his second season with the team and British rookie Jenson Button who replaced Alessandro Zanardi in the team who was dropped after just one season with the Grove outfit.

 This was the first Formula One car powered by a BMW engine since the Megatron-badged Arrows A10B in 1988.

 Design

 An evolution of the previous season's FW21, it marked the first year of the team's collaboration with BMW as an engine supplier, a partnership that would last until the end of 2005; this was also the first Formula One car since to use fully factory supported BMW engines.

 Racing history

 The FW22 proved to be extremely promising in the hands of young German driver Ralf Schumacher and English debutant Jenson Button.
 Schumacher achieved eight points finishes (including three third places) and Button six; at the Brazilian Grand Prix, the Englishman became the youngest driver at that time to score a World Championship point, aged 20 years and two months.
 Schumacher finished fifth in the Drivers' Championship with 24 points while Button finished eighth with 12; the combined 36 points placed Williams third in the Constructors' Championship, behind the dominant Ferrari and McLaren teams.